mne-tools/mne-python/doc/overview/data_formats.rst

-.. _data-formats:
+:orphan:

 Supported data formats
 ======================

 ..
-NOTE: this file is included in manual/io.rst. changes here will be reflected
-    there.
-If you want to link to this info, link to :doc:`doc/data_formats` rather than linking to :ref:`doc/manual/io/<section_name>`.
-The next line is a target for :start-after: so we can omit the title from the include: data-formats-begin-content
+NOTE: part of this file is included in doc/manual/io.rst and doc/overview/implementation.rst.
+Changes here are reflected there.
+If you want to link to this content, link to :ref:`manual-data-formats` for the manual or :ref:`data-formats` for the implementation page.
+The next line is a target for :start-after: so we can omit the title above: data-formats-begin-content

 When MNE-Python loads sensor data, the data are stored in a Python object of type :class:`mne.io.Raw`.
 Specialized loading functions are provided for the